apiato/documentation/docs/components/main-components/controllers.md

 However, Apiato introduces a focused and predefined set of responsibilities for controllers,

 To generate new controllers
-you may use the `apiato:generate:controller` interactive command.
+you may use the `apiato:generate:controller` interactive command:

 ```
 php artisan apiato:generate:controller